MysteryPancake/Houdini-OpenCL/README.md

 OpenCL is only faster than VEX when you write code that takes advantage of what it does well.

 OpenCL runs in parallel.
-Operations can't be run in order like in VEX.
 This makes OpenCL a bad choice for any algorithm that requires order.
-These algorithms should be run in VEX instead.
+These algorithms should be run in Detail mode in VEX instead.

 A regular for loop runs in series: